Jessica Jones: Powers and abilities

 After coming into contact with experimental chemicals and spending some time in a coma, Jessica emerged with superhuman abilities.
 She possesses superhuman strength and durability, as well as flight, and can block mind control.
-She shows the capacity to lift a two-ton police car with little effort.
+She is strong enough to lift at least 10 tons and has the capacity to pick up a two-ton police car with little effort.
 Her strength has allowed her to lift up a giant-sized Goliath by the nostrils and toss him a short distance, break Atlas's nose, and render her fellow superheroine Jessica Drew unconscious with a single punch to the face.
 She later withstood being punched by a human on Mutant-Growth Hormone, sustained only mild bruising and a bloody nose, and was able to recover in moments, after being shocked by Jessica Drew's venom blasts.
 Despite this resistance to harm, Jessica sustained severe injuries, including a damaged spine and neck, a detached retina, and a broken nose after being attacked by both the Vision and Iron Man.

-The character is also able to heal faster and more effectively than normal rate.
+She is also able to heal faster and more effectively than normal rate.

 Jessica is also able to fly, and while she was able to fly quite well during her early years as a heroine, she has admitted that her flying ability degenerated while she was no longer an active hero.
 She has since displayed improved flying ability after joining the New Avengers.

 After her ordeal at the hands of the Purple Man, Jessica was given a degree of psionic protection by Jean Grey of the X-Men.
 This psionic protection was sufficient to protect Jessica against a second attack by the Purple Man, though she had to "trigger" this resistance on her own.

 In addition to her superhuman powers, Jessica is a skilled detective and investigative journalist.